jimhigson/oboe.js-dissertation/main/main.md

 Following Node's lead, traditionally thread-based environments are beginning to embrace asynchronous, single-threaded servers.
-The Netty project can be thought of as roughly the Java equivalent of Node.
+The Netty project [@netty] can be thought of as roughly the equivalent of Node for the Java Virtual Machine.

 JSON and XML data transfer formats {#jsonxml}
 ----------------------------------